cockroachdb/docs/CONTRIBUTING.md

 Field | Description | Default
 ------|-------------|--------
 `title`| Used as the h1 header and written in title-case. | Nothing `summary` | Used as the page's `meta description` for SEO.
 Keep this under 155 characters.
-Consider using the first sentence of the page, or something similar. | Nothing
+Consider using the first sentence of the page, or something similar.
+The summary must be between 50-160 characters. | Nothing

 Optionally, you can specify other fields in the front-matter: